SubramanyaKS/React-News-App/README.md

 #  React News App

 This is a React JS-based online news web app that utilizes the NewsAPI.org API.
-It allows users to access and read news articles from a wide range of sources
+It allows users to access and read news articles from a wide range of sources.

 ## Technology Used